MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ## How silent authentication works

 The ADAL.js library creates a hidden iframe for OAuth 2.0 implicit grant flow.
 As the library specifies `prompt=none`, Azure AD never shows the sign in page.
-When the user needs to sign in or grant access to the application, the user interaction is required, and AAD immediately returns an error.
-The ADAL.js reports the error to your app and your app shows a sign in button if required.
+When the user needs to sign in or grant access to the application, the user interaction is required, and immediately returns an error.
+The ADAL.js reports the error to your app and your app shows a sign in button if necessary.

 ## How to do silent authentication